idanHur/Android-RaspberryPi--LightSwitch/README.md

 Android app that connect through USB to raspberry pi pico and turn on the on board LED light by a click of a button

 Intro
-During this assignment I developed a native android app written in Kotlin and a C++ for the Raspberry pi pico, The application needs to send data through USB to control the raspberry pi pico and turn its built-in light ON/OFF.
+During this project I developed a native android app written in Kotlin and a C++ for the Raspberry pi pico, The application needs to send data through USB to control the raspberry pi pico and turn its built-in light ON/OFF.
 In this application the android device is using host mode and the Raspberry is the accessory